taiyeoguns/drf-api/readme.md

 cp .env.example .env
 ```

+For deployment to other environments, ensure to maintain the host details in the `.env` file in the `ALLOWED_HOSTS` variable.
+Similar for `CSRF_TRUSTED_ORIGINS`.

+Also set `DEBUG=False` for environments other than development.

 ### Generate secret key

 Generate a secret key to be used by the Django application using the command below: